dalesgit/logseq/pages/proper-27-outline-draft-2.md

 ## City of God

-In closing this effort to put things in perspective, I would like to add a particularl Christian perspective.[^3]
+In closing this effort to put things in perspective, I would like to add a particularly Christian perspective.[^3]

 St. Augustine wrote an extended piece at a time when the foundations of his world had fallen to pieces.
 The city of Rome was sacked by invaders.
 The reflection he wrote was titled *City of God*.
 He contrasted 2 cities, sort of obviously labeled "**City of Humans**" and "**City of God**".
 Much has been written about his work through the centuries, but it all boils down to Augustine's **theology of love.**